HDPham/CS411_MarketData/README.md

 Since we will all be using the same code, please adjust your MySQL server with the following instructions and it should work/be compatible with the DBMS as currently implement: \n

 1) In terminal, run "mysql -u root -p" and enter your password \n
-2) Then we will create a new user called "thomas" with the password "Password_123"; to do so, follow the instructions at https://www.a2hosting.com/kb/developer-corner/mysql/managing-mysql-databases-and-users-from-the-command-line \n
+2) Then we will create a new user called "cs411proj" with the password "Password_123"; to do so, follow the instructions at https://www.a2hosting.com/kb/developer-corner/mysql/managing-mysql-databases-and-users-from-the-command-line \n
+3) After you have created the user, you should create a database within that user called 'stock_data' \n \n

+For debugging purposes, use the command line to run mysql and see if you have actually affected the Users (use SELECT User FROM mysql.Users;) and the databases.\n
 # Using Flask
 Once you have Flask installed, to run it, do the following from terminal: \n
 1) Type 'export FLASK_APP=flask_server.py' \n